 For the last decade, industry analysts have sung the clarion call of the power of data.
 Fifteen years ago, Gartner Group began talking about a concept called BAM (Business Activity Monitoring).
 The idea was that by hooking up the key points in an organization’s value chain, management could tune the business to optimize performance.
 One analysis by Gartner called the year 2002 the “calm before the storm”.
 Now fifteen years later, we all still await the first drops of rain.
 But rain it will, finally, and soon.

 At its core, business improvement is rooted in the idea that key levers of value can be measured and by measuring them they can be improved.
 But in 2002, the clouds Gartner was talking about didn’t hold data, clouds were what ruined a sunny day at the beach.
-Today’s concept of cloud, may finally enable Gartner’s vision of the future.
+Today’s concept of the cloud may finally enable Gartner’s vision of the future.
 But it won’t be the kind of KPI metric reporting of the past, but rather the art of artificial intelligence and machine learning that is just beginning to emerge in today’s cloud-driven enterprise.
 The inhibition to Gartner’s vision in the past was driven by three factors:

-- Data was in silos, locked in proprietary systems, and stored on the petabytes of storage sold to enterprise in huge volumes by EMC.
+- Data was in silos, locked in proprietary systems, and stored on the petabytes of storage sold to the enterprise in huge volumes by EMC.
 Saved for eternity but entirely inaccessible.